donmendelson/orchestra-transposer/README.md

 The initial implementation converts between Orchestra version 1.0 and these other XML schemas:
 * Simple Binary Encoding (SBE) version 1.0
 * FIX Unified Repository 2010 Edition
+* Updates to Orchestra version 1.1 (currently a release candidate)

 ### FIX standards and schemas
 References for these standards and their XML schemas are available in GitHub.